MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-how-search-results-are-displayed.md

     That was straight forward, however, we're not completely through yet.
 In addition to the display templates that are connected to a result type, there are display templates that are used by all result types.

-## About display templates that are used by all result types
+## About display templates that are used by all result types for classic search
 <a name="BKMK_AboutDisplayTemplatesThatareUsedbyallResultTypes"> </a>

 To recap: